Landfill diversion: Open dump

 An open dump is an area where unwanted waste is disposed of with no regulations or restrictions; they often produce adverse effects on the environment.
 The Resources Conservation and Recovery Act of 1976 prohibited open dumping, therefore making it illegal in many states.

 Sanitary landfill

 A sanitary landfill is where waste is disposed of in thin layers little by little; each layer is covered and compacted with soil to prevent foul odors and wind blown litter.
 This method prevents the creation of safety and public health hazards; this landfill has four requirements before it is built.
-The first requirement is that it must have absolute leachate security; the bottom of the landfill can be lined, synthetically or with soil, to prevent water contamination.
+The first requirement is that it must have absolute leachate security; the bottom of the landfill can be lined with a Synthetic liner that prevents leachate from entering the ground water.
+The next step is it has to be a two foot non permeable clay on top of the liner before the Waste can be placed in the cell.
 Secondly, there must be formal engineering preparations and planning in order to ensure the success of the landfill.
 Thirdly, permanent supervision must be present in all stages of the landfill also to ensure success and sustainability.
 Lastly, the placement and compacting of waste must be planned to prevent pest and vermin infestations.